 Nightly Build firmware contains the latest bug fixes, features, and support for new devices.
 It allows the wider mesh community to test new code before it is included in a Stable Release.
 The Nightly Build is considered more experimental or cutting-edge and may not be suitable for production nodes.
 However, it might make sense to install the Nightly Build if you are having a specific issue that has been addressed in newly developed code or if you are loading AREDN® firmware onto a device that is newly supported.
-The Nightly Build firmware will have a series of alphanumeric characters such as 2526-e8911a9 indicating the software commit identifier for that specific firmware build.
+The Nightly Build filename shows the build date and the software commit identifier for that specific firmware build.